 - Keep an eye on your greenhouse to make sure it doesn’t get too hot and if needed organise some shading.

-- Train bindweed up canes and once it well on its way, dab a few leaves with some appropriate weedkiller which should see off this perennial pest.
+- Train bindweed up canes and once it well on its way, dab a few leaves with some appropriate weedkiller, as a last resort, which should see off this perennial pest.

 - Whilst your herbs are at their best, pick a few handfuls for drying and freezing.